 Eventually, you get so far round the world that the whole thing starts all over again.
 If you don’t know what I’m talking about, sit on the edge of your seat through any adaptation of Around The World In 80 Days and be amazed.

 In essence, the International Date Line is the exact opposite side of the world to the Greenwich Prime Meridian and is where you stop being ahead of London and start being behind it.
-In other words, in the far east of Russia they’re already starting tomorrow, but Alaska’s only just got going on today.
+So, in the far east of Russia they’re already starting tomorrow, but Alaska’s only just got going on today.

-The problem is that although the Pacific Ocean is a handly empty place to dump a line where there are two days, it’s not totally empty, so the line strays a little.
+The problem is that although the Pacific Ocean is a handily empty place to put a line between days, it’s not totally empty, so the line strays a little.

 The very far eastern island of Big Diomede in Russia runs on GMT+12, even though it’s just 2.4 miles away from the closest part of the USA at Diomede, Alaska, which uses GMT-9.
 The Aleutian Islands – basically, Alaska’s tail – stretch across the 180-degrees line that is the theoretical International Date Line, but all use GMT-10, because it’s just easier.

 But there are two places where the line has shifted in recent history, giving rise to some strange goings-on.

 In December 2011, Samoa jumped forward a day, and just missed out 30.
 This was to get rid of an old hangover given to the country by its king in 1892, who moved the country east of the Date Line to bring it closer to America.
 This became impractical as Samoa grew closer to Australia and New Zealand, its much closer neighbours, and so in 2011 moved the country from being 21 hours behind Sydney – the nearest major business hub – to being three hours ahead of it, which made more sense.